-Petra – that is all I knew about Jordan before I received an invite from Jordan tourism to visit the country.
-The image of rose tinted pillars called treasury evoked a curiosity that would attract any traveler to Petra Jordan.
-We were all excited about being in Petra.
-To an extent that we tried hard to negotiate with our guide to leave early morning.
+Petra Jordan– that is all I knew about the heritage site before I received an invite from Jordan Tourism to visit the country.
+The image of rose-tinted pillars called treasury evoked a curiosity that would attract any traveler to Petra Jordan.
+We were all excited about being at the world heritage site.
+To the extent that we tried hard to negotiate with our guide to leave early morning.
 So that we can spend a couple of extra hours admiring the pink sandstone city that remained lost for a long time.

 After it was re-discovered in 1812 CE by a Swiss Johann Ludwig, Petra is fondly called ‘the Rose City’ for its rose-tinted color of the rock.
 Or even ‘The Lost City’ for it was lost to the world for many centuries.

-After you have walked about a kilometer on the dirt road, you see the Grand Canyon like parting in the hill.
+After you have walked about a kilometer on the dirt road, you see the Grand Canyon like a parting in the hill.
 It almost feels like the hill has torn itself to make way for the guests.
-In fact, this partition has happened naturally as a result of a massive earthquake.
+In fact, this partition happened naturally as a result of a massive earthquake.
 If you look carefully, you would see that the two sides of the Siq could fit into each other like pieces of a jigsaw puzzle.

-There are many natural formations that are intriguing like the mouth of a fish at one place.
+There are many natural formations that are intriguing like the mouth of a fish in one place.
 There are many man-made sculptures that you can see and admire like altars with images on the walls – that I assume belong to the deities that were worshiped here.
 I wish I could understand the stories behind them.
 But given the limited time, we had there it was not possible to dig into each of them.
-I am surprised with very limited availability of documentation on the internet.
+I am surprised by the very limited availability of documentation on the internet.

 It is believed that Nabataeans used this natural walkway to their advantage by using it as an entrance to the city.
 The narrow path ensured that the city couldn’t be invaded easily.

 There are 6 tall pillars in front of the first story of the treasury.
 Between the two extreme pillars on either side, you can see a knight riding a horse.
-They come from Roman mythology and called Castro and Polix – sons of Zeus and a human girl.
-Capitals of these pillars are Corinthian and that is a Greek influence.
+They come from Roman mythology and are called Castro and Polix – sons of Zeus and a human girl.
+The capitals of these pillars are Corinthian and that is a Greek influence.
 On the second floor, there is an Egyptian goddess Ezes carved.

 Till about 10 years ago tourists were allowed to go inside.
 But since the graves beneath this facade have been discovered, tourists are not allowed to go inside.